dvallst/stream-analytics/README.md

 ```
 docker compose up
 ```
-2. Activate the virtual environment with the command shown in the creation step (step 2).
+2. Open another terminal, activate the virtual environment with the command shown in the creation step (step 2).
 It should be something like:
 ```
 conda activate /Users/dvt/stream-analytics/venv